 - secure: "f+g8tyvZYOYm+jUARCD5qLNMFkslYu26PwAFe8s4VzngJ2iv37T0yj5d8R40/cLIQ6LX+nHAltuJeNK786qjtiIuKuvHAypL0/3ZgVSN9XZAKnVvwh7fz7W7bETrJDkyk1WVSTini37CLSIdDS8lBg4iKHAhSuD35FZviuf/CbY="

-If you setup blog as user/ organization page, you need to enable source
+If you setup blog as user/ organization page, you need to enable source branch instead of master

 like ours.

-like we did at
+2.6.
+Configure Rakefile like we did at

 https://github.com/teracy-official/blog/commit/263f79000b4fa3665ce704b502b5ddf5db25e88c#diff-2